-The recent rise of adaptive clothing is making inclusive dressing available to more people than ever.
+The of adaptive clothing is making inclusive dressing available to more people than ever.
 But adaptive clothing doesn’t just help those who wear it.
 It also benefits their caregivers as well.
 Here are eight ways that adaptive clothing helps both patients and their caregivers:

 Reduces pressure and pain

 Many patients, especially those who have limited mobility, find it uncomfortable and even painful to wear regular clothes.
 Thick fabric seams, such as those in denim jeans, can put a lot of pressure on the body if you sit or lie down for extended periods of time.
 Patients with joint pain may also find it difficult to maneuver in and out of tight “regular” clothing.
 For post-operative patients, everyday garments may also put too much pressure on the surgical site–or chafe against it–resulting in discomfort and pain.
 That’s why adaptive clothing features minimal seams for ultimate comfort and wide openings that make dressing a less taxing experience, even with limited joint mobility.